canarybit/cc-docs/docs/products/inspector.md

 !!! note

-    Currently, `cbclient` requires the `libtss2` library to be installed on the machine.
+    Currently, `cb-inspector-client` requires the `libtss2` library to be installed on the machine.
 If not available, simply install the package with:
     ```
     sudo apt install libtss2-dev
     ```